ibm-cloud-docs/watsonx-code-assistant/wca-generate-doc.md

 In the IDE editor, the CodeLens shows a line of generative AI options that precedes code blocks and snippets.

 1. Click the **Document** option that immediately precedes a code block or snippet to generate its documentation.

-For example:
+   In the following code example, the `Explain|Document|Unit Test` options immmediately preceed the `protected void` keywords.

    ![CodeLens example](images/codelens.png){: caption="CodeLens example"}
 {: #codelens-image}